SkooveLearn PianoDownload on the App Store

 • B – Thumb (1)

 To play the second inversion of the B minor chord, start with F# as the lowest note.
-Then, play B above it, and finally add D as the highest note.
+Then, add a B above, finally add D as the highest note.
 This inversion gives the chord a different sound and is often used to make chord transitions smoother.

 b minor chord second inversion